sayedhfatimi/the-contemplative-path-posts/2025-09-18-a-small-edge-carefully-kept-and-how-it-connects-to-trading-big-bags/post.md

   determines survival.
 cover: ./cover.png
 coverAlt: >-
-  Cover artwork (cover.png) for the article titled A Small Edge, Carefully Kept - and How It Connects to "Trading Big Bags".
+  'Cover artwork (cover.png) for the article titled A Small Edge, Carefully Kept - and How It Connects to "Trading Big Bags".'
 author: sayed-hamid-fatimi
 categories:
   - economy-and-finance